Carnism Debunked

 11. "What would happen to all the farm animals if the world went vegan?"

 The idea of the world just magically turning vegan overnight and all the farmed animals being left to roam free is a nonsensical scenario.
-The world going vegan is a gradual process, by which the number of people boycotting animal products would increase slowly over time, thus meaning that farm animals were bred less and less to meet demand.
+The world going vegan is a gradual process, by which the number of people boycotting animal products would increase slowly over time, thus meaning that farmed animals were bred less and less to meet demand.
 The number of farmed animals walking this planet right now is directly relative to the number of people buying animal products.
-More people eating meat/dairy = more farm animals.
-More vegans = fewer farm animals.
+More people eating meat/dairy = more farmed animals.
+More vegans = fewer farmed animals.
 This is just supply and demand!

 So don't worry: cows aren't going to take over the world... yet (mwahahahaha!).